Cobourg Peninsula: Buffalo shooters

+Wildlife and Aboriginal reserves

+Apart from the small area around the Cape Don Lighthouse (which was constructed in 1915), much of the Cobourg Peninsula was declared a wildlife reserve by the Australian government in 1924.
+In 1940 some of the eastern part of the peninsula was declared a reserve for Aboriginal people.
+A Methodist Aboriginal mission was established at Croker Island in 1940.
+So called "half-caste" children from the Darwin region were sent there as part of the stolen generations policy until it closed in 1968.

-All of Cobourg Peninsula is part of Garig Gunak Barlu National Park, which also encompasses a few nearshore islands.
+In 1974, the Cobourg Peninsula was declared the first wetland of international significance by the Ramsar Convention, and in 2000 the region became a protected area known as the Garig Gunak Barlu National Park, which also encompasses a few nearshore islands.
 Mostly a tourist attraction, it is known for its pristine wilderness.
 It is home to a large variety of sea life and the world's largest herd of pure-strain banteng (wild cattle).
 It is also renowned for its Aboriginal culture.
-While it is only sparsely inhabited today, it was once the site of two failed attempts at founding a major trading port on its northern shores, Fort Wellington at Raffles Bay (1827-1829) and Fort Victoria at Port Essington (1838-1849), the ruins of which are still accessible today.
+The ruins of the Victoria Settlement at Port Essington are still accessible today.

-Settlement
+Localities

-There are no notable settlements or villages on Cobourg Peninsula, just a few family outstations and other establishments along or close to the north coast, from west to east:
+There are no notable settlements or villages on Cobourg Peninsula, just a few national park ranger stations and Aboriginal family outstations, as well as other establishments along or close to the north coast, from west to east: